 As Amy Kabul points out, protein powders are not regulated for purity or content, and popular brands were even found to have concerning amounts of arsenic, lead, mercury and cadmium.
 Awww hell no. Even if you do get your isolated fractions of protein from a high-quality source, because it is a pre-digested food, it causes a spike in blood glucose and insulin, decreasing overall insulin sensitivity and making it especially hard to lean out.

 I do understand the convenience of protein shakes, especially for athletes doing multiple workouts in a day or for those who have a hard time putting on weight.
-So, if protein powder concoctions work for you and your goals, try to go with a grass-fed whey protein that doesn’t contain any synthetic sweeteners or additives labeled as “natural flavors.”
+So, if protein powder concoctions work for you and your goals, try to go with a grass-fed whey protein powder or protein bar that doesn’t contain any synthetic sweeteners or additives labeled as “natural flavors.”
 Try out whole food sources first and see how well they work for you in comparison to powdered foods.

 If you don’t replace the water lost during your activity, you’re ultimately hindering the overall operation and recovery of your body.
 In fact, exercise performance is impaired when an individual is dehydrated by as little as 2% of body weight.
 Without proper rehydration post-workout, your body can’t synthesize your post-workout food.
 As a result, the repair of muscle and tissue damage is stunted.
 As a general guideline, try to drink around 20-30 oz of water per hour of activity depending on the temperature and your sweat rate.